USGS-R/training-curriculum/content/usgs-packages/dataRetrieval_Discovery.md

     ## [1] 87

-This means you would have 87 of sites to work with for your study.
+This means you would have 87 sites to work with for your study.

 Common WQP function arguments
 -----------------------------

 **`countrycode`**, **`statecode`**, and **`countycode`** These geopolitical filters can be specified by a two letter abbreviation, state name, or Federal Information Processing Standard (FIPS) code.
 If you are using the FIPS code for a state or county, it must be preceded by the FIPS code of the larger geopolitical filter.
 For example, the FIPS code for the United States is `US`, and the FIPS code for South Carolina is `45`.
-When querying with the statecode, I would enter `statecode="US:45"`.
-The same rule extends to county FIPS.
-You can reference the `dataRetrieval` datasets `stateCd` and `countyCd`for the abbreviation, name, or FIPS code of states and counties.
-Countries need to be specified with their two-letter FIPS code.
+When querying with the statecode, you can enter `statecode="US:45"`.
+The same rule extends to county FIPS; for example, you can use `countycode="45:001"` to query Abbeville County, South Carolina.
+You can find all state and county codes and abbreviations by executing `stateCd` or `countyCd` in your console.

 **`siteType`** Specify the hydrologic location the sample was taken, e.g. streams, lakes, groundwater sources.
 These should be listed as a string.
 Available types can be found [here](https://www.waterqualitydata.us/Codes/Sitetype?mimeType=xml).